AylinArtut/AylinArtut/README.md

 Public ToDo-list to push myself to work harder for my final exam, to start working on my thesis-tool ♡ in April 2026:

-**Current focus: "Kettenregel, Quotientenregel, Produktregel" again & after that "Integralrechnung".** 📖
+**Current focus: Working on several exercises on "Grenzwerte" that require using the "Kettenregel", "Quotientenregel", and/or "Produktregel".** 📖

-[Last change: 13.03.26, ~12:32]
+[Last change: 14.03.26, ~17:25]

 - [x] Ableitungen
   - [x] Becoming faster at solving